FutureTense/lock-manager/info.md

 # lock-manager
-Home Assistant Zwave Lock Manager package
+Home Assistant Zwave lock-manager package

 **N.B.**  After you add your devices (Zwave lock, door sensor) to your Z-Wvave network via the inlusion mode, use the Home Assistant Entity Registry and rename each entity that belongs to the device and append `_LOCKNAME` to it.
 For example, if you are calling your lock `FrontDoor`, you will want to append _FrontDoor to each entity of the device.